 Once the user is authenticated, the Access Controller instructs the Authentication Gateway which applications to display to the user, and instructs the Access Gateway to provide (reverse) access to the specific user to allowed applications

 The user selects the application which should be accessed

 The user is redirected to the application’s published IP address

 The user accesses the newly published service

-Once the user disconnects from the service, the Access Controller instructs the Access Gateway to block access to the specific user to the specific application
+Once the user disconnects from the service, the Access Controller instructs the Access Gateway to block access to the specific user for the specific application

 Safe-T Software Defined Perimeter

-The Safe-T Software Defined Perimeter solution provides the ultimate cyber threat protection for published services, supporting protocols such as HTTP/S, RDH5, WebDAV, etc. Organizations can now provide a complete remote access suite for remote users and partners for internal services, including Web, RDP, NTFS, Email, and more.
-All without requiring the user to install any client software and without the need for VPN, while the entire time the services are completely hidden from the world.
+The Safe-T Software Defined Perimeter solution is the ultimate cyber threat protection for published services, supporting protocols such as HTTP/S, RDH5, WebDAV, etc. Organizations can now provide a complete remote access suite for remote users and partners for internal services, including Web, RDP, NTFS, Email, and more.
+There’s no client software to install and no need for a VPN.
+And now, with the addition of Safe-T Telepath user behavior analysis module for unparalleled insight into user traffic, you can detect bots and malicious insiders before they have the chance to cause damage.
+Meanwhile, your services are completely hidden from the world at all times.